 At the Center, Javier was greeted in Spanish and felt immediately at ease.
 He met Alma Santos, the center coordinator—who was an immigrant herself.
 She listened to his journey and helped him interpret the eviction notice.

+According to the notice, Javier and his family would be evicted in three days because he was behind on his rent.
+Alma knew this eviction was more than an immediate problem—having an eviction on his record would hinder Javier’s ability to rent for years.
 Alma immediately began advocating on his behalf.
-She spoke with his landlord and was able to get the eviction rescinded.
+First, she spoke with Javier’s landlord and was able to get his eviction rescinded.
 Then Alma contacted our partners at The Columbus Foundation and was able to procure a Gift of Kindness (a financial emergency gift) which allowed him to get caught up on his rent and utilities.
-Furthermore, CSS helped Javier find a new job with benefits, gave him food, enrolled him in ESL classes, and referred him to legal aid.
-Javier is now healthy and working again.

 After helping the family meet their immediate needs, Alma started working with them on rebuilding back to self-sufficiency.
 Alma helped Javier find a new job with benefits, provided him with food assistance from the Guadalupe Center’s pantry, enrolled him in ESL classes, and referred him to legal aid.
 Javier is now back on his feet.